TheMojoMan/xiaomi-pipa/README.md

 You might want to install some common apps:
  - Install Firefox browser: `sudo apt install firefox` (shortcut: `sai firefox`).
  - Install the Ubuntu app store: `sudo snap install snap-store` (shortcut: `ssi snap-store`).

+>You might also install **multiboot** which allows to switch between different distros at boot.
+See [here](https://github.com/TheMojoMan/xiaomi-pipa/edit/main/README.md#multiboot-for-pipa).

 ## Updates
 Kernel updates will be posted here because they are not hosted in Ubuntu's official repositories.
 You might join the dedicated telegram group to stay informed: t.me/pipa_mainline